eliu0412/group-project-codelingo/doc/sprint4/readme.md

 As per the project requirements, a `NFR.pdf` only needs to be submitted if a team has made **modifications or improvements** to their selected non-functional requirements (NFRs) after Sprint 3.

-Our team, **CodeLingo**, has **fully implemented all three of our selected NFRs by the end of Sprint 3**, and no further changes were made in Sprint 4.
+Our team has **fully implemented all three of our selected NFRs**, and no further changes were made in Sprint 4.
 Below is a summary of each NFR and how it was addressed:

 ---